ieee-ceda-datc/datc-rdf-Metrics4ML/experiments/asap7_sky130hd__ibex_core__util_versus_place_density/README.md

 - Place Density delta (over Core Utilization): 0 to 90% in steps of 2%
 - Total #runs = 2295 per platform for a total of 4580

+This experiment was run with an OpenROAD commit that used an older sepcification of METRICS2.1.
+The metrics name changes to the latest version is shown in [METRICS2.1_V2 changes](../../METRICS2.1_V2_changes.md).

 ## metrics (.json) files
 The metrics are collected into metrics directory.
 For each run, the metrics are collected separately as a json file.
 The metrics json file name will be the following naming convention: